JYL2027/Near-Earth-Objects-API/README.md

 4. **Docker Compose**: Next, use a text editor to edit the `docker-compose.yml` file.
 Replace the username part of the file with your docker hub username.
 5. **Local Data Storage**: In the same project directory, create a folder called `data` so that the data written to flask can also be stored on the local machine.
 6. **Run Docker**: To run the container, please run the command: `docker compose up -d`.
 The `-d` flags allow the containers to run in the background.
 7. **Final Steps**: Now that you have the container running, you must use curl commands to access routes to get the data you want.
-To run all the routes successfully please first store the data into Redis using the POST command.
+To run all the routes successfully, please first store the data into Redis using the POST command.
 8. **Pytest**: If you want to run the pytests, first use the command `docker ps`.
 Identify the container ID of the flask app.
 Then run the command `docker exec -it <ID> bash` where `<ID>` is the ID of the container.
 From there, you can run `pytest test_NEO_api.py` or `pytest test_worker.py` or `pytest test_jobs.py`, depending on the test you want to run.
 9. **Cleanup**: After you are done with the analysis, please run the command `docker compose down` to clear the containers.

 ## Launching Flask Application on Kubernetes (Username is your Docker Hub Username):
 1. **Retrieve Data**: Since this project focuses on future NEOs, please navigate to the above CNEOS website.
 Next, in table setting, select `Future only` and then `Update Data`.
 After updating the data set, download the data as a `CSV`.
 2. **Using Data**: To use the data for analysis, please first rename the downloaded data to `neo.csv`.
 Now, please move the `neo.csv` into the `src` directory.
-3. **Build Docker image**: First, make sure everything in this project repository is in the same directory.
+3. **Build Docker image**: First, ensure everything in this project repository is in the same directory.
 In the terminal, please run the command: `docker build -t username/neo_api:1.0 .`
 4. **Push Image to Dockerhub**: Next, please push the image to Dockerhub using the command `Docker push username/neo_api:1.0`, where username is your Dockerhub username.
 5. **Launching Application**: To launch the application in production, please navigate to the `prod` directory inside the `kubernetes` directory.
 Now, please run the following commands individually: `kubectl apply -f app-prod-deployment-flask.yml`, `kubectl apply -f app-prod-deployment-redis.yml`,